Resiliency: What Is Resiliency and How Do You Build It?

 Gratitude helps us be thankful for the people, things, and experiences we have.
 When we express gratitude at work, we more easily gain camaraderie of those we work with.
 When we are grateful for our partners or friends, they enjoy us more and are nicer to us.
 And when we are grateful for the little things in our day-to-day lives, we enjoy each day a little bit more.
 These are key resources that help us build our resilience and cope more effectively with stress.

 I don't know about you, but sometimes when I feel down it feels impossible to pull myself back up.
 But then when I'm back up, I think about how silly it was that I let myself wallow in self-pity for so long.
 So it's key to develop good coping skills—skills that help you quickly pull yourself back up when you are down.

 One way is to infuse some positive into your day.
 It's amazing how far a cute video or a laugh with a friend can take you.
+Whether you can meet in real life or digitally, take time to connect with others.
 If you're feeling stuck in the muck, figure out how to create just a little bit of positive emotion to help you start getting back to your normal self.

 9. Train your Brain to See the Bright Side

 You can train your brain to see the world more positively by memorizing lists of positive words.
 Doing this practice regularly forces your brain to use positive words more often, making these concepts more accessible and easily activated in your brain.
 So when you're just living your regular life, positive information can be retrieved from your brain more easily.

 Psychologists have painstakingly measured thousands of words to measure how positive or negative they are.
 The most positive words are collected here in a positivity workbook.
 If you're struggling to generate positive emotions with other techniques, give this strategy a try.
 It can help develop your brain in ways that may make it easier to build resiliency.